What Is The Difference Between Rough And Planed Timber?

 PAR is used for feature pieces where all four sides of the timber will be proudly on display.

-Hardwoods Group are specialist suppliers of Wholesale Oak.
-We can supply rough sawn timber to all specifications and specialise in oak machining and moulding.
-Contact us today to get started on your next project.
+Hardwoods Group are expert suppliers of wholesale oak, offering rough-sawn timber to suit any specification.
+We also specialise in precision oak machining and moulding.
+Get in touch today to discuss your next project.